RealA10N/FortniteToolSet/README.md

   - [x] Create an algorithm that will choose a way to display the items in the final image.
 (Done in update 3.0)
   - [ ] Create a new 4on5 grid to display more then 12 items (3on4 grid) like now.
   - [ ] Create a feature that determines if an item is making the first appearance in the item shop, and display it differently.
-- [ ] Create an "Morning routine" script, that will run "News", "ItemShop" and "Featured" scripts automaticlly.
+- [ ] Create an "Morning routine" script, that will run "News", "ItemShop" and "Featured" scripts automatically.
   - [ ] Make all the scripts compatible with importing them.
     - [x] [_v2_ItemShopToStoryImage.py_](v2_ItemShopToStoryImage.py)
     - [ ] [_v2_FortniteNewsToStoryImageGenerator.py_](v2_NewsToStoryImage.py)